 Watch the Trailer – The Crossing

 Nevertheless, The Crossing has opened very well and has generated much interest as this is kind of a two-world story that involves some contemporary issues like the war and refugee crisis.
-Syrian refugee issue, the boy pictured washed up, and the imagery of refugees washed up dead on Libyan beach have actually inspired the makers to create some futuristic story.
+The Syrian refugee issue, the boy pictured washed up, and the imagery of refugees washed up dead on Libyan beach has actually inspired the makers to create some futuristic story.

-Although it’s difficult to guess the exact storyline of the series, the pilot series will certainly have something as statement when we think about climate change, food scarcity, conflict, modern technology, genetic engineering, and so on.
+Although it’s difficult to guess the exact storyline of the series, the pilot series will certainly have something as a statement when we think about climate change, food scarcity, conflict, modern technology, genetic engineering, and so on.

-The series has shown some interesting aspects, including one character with extraordinary skills, people from the future trying to avoid animal food, and also the possibility and idea of time travel, etc.
+This sci-fi series has shown some interesting aspects, including one character with extraordinary skills, people from the future trying to avoid animal food, and also the possibility and idea of time travel, etc.

-CAST: Steve Zahn, Natalie Martinez, Sandrine Holt, Georgina Haig, Tommy Bastow, Rob Campbell, Rick Gomez, Marcuis W. Harris, Grant Harvey, Jay Karnes, Simone Kessell, Kelley Missal, Luc Roderique, Bailey Skodje.
+Cast: Steve Zahn, Natalie Martinez, Sandrine Holt, Georgina Haig, Tommy Bastow, Rob Campbell, Rick Gomez, Marcuis W. Harris, Grant Harvey, Jay Karnes, Simone Kessell, Kelley Missal, Luc Roderique, Bailey Skodje.